Nonprescription Medication Overdose In Children

 High doses of OTC medicine may be very harmful to your child.
 Large amounts of acetaminophen may cause liver damage and liver failure.
 An overdose of cough and cold medicine may cause seizures and other life-threatening side effects.
-An overdose of NSAIDs may cause bleeding in the stomach.
-Alcohol is used in many OTC medicines.
+An overdose of NSAIDs may cause stomach bleeding.
+Alcohol is used in some OTC medicines.
 If your child has an overdose of OTC medicine, he may also have an alcohol overdose.
 Alcohol overdose may increase the chance of liver damage and stomach bleeding.
-Ask your child's caregiver for more information on the risks of an OTC medicine overdose.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.